dd32/revision-control/readme.txt

 == Description ==

+** Support for this plugin is NOT offered, This plugin still however works.
+Please don't expect support requests to be answered, or "This doesn't work" reviews to be responded to. **

 Revision Control is a plugin for WordPress which gives the user more control over the Revision functionality.

-PLEASE NOTE: Active support for this plugin is no longer offered.

 The plugin allows the user to set a site-global setting (Settings -> Revisions) for pages/posts to enable/disable/limit the number of revisions which are saved for the page/post.
 The user may change this setting on a per-page/post basis from the Revisions Meta box.